ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 To deploy a mesh ingress on Kubernetes cluster, create the AWXMeshIngress resource on the namespace where your AWX instance is running on.

-Alternatively, if you wish to create your own Ingress resource, you can deploy a mesh ingress with `ingress_type` set to None and then manually create an Ingress resource with any configuration.
+Alternatively, if you wish to create your own Ingress resource, you can deploy a mesh ingress with `ingress_type` set to `none` and then manually create an Ingress resource with any configuration.

 In this case, the `external_hostname` is still required as it is used to generate the certificate that will be used by Receptor.